Redeem Now Ends in:

 Diminished Chord

-• Highlight the note 7 because this note corresponds with the diminished chord.
+• Highlight the note 7 because this note corresponds with the root note of the the diminished chord.

 • This is the D string diminished chord shape.